sota-zk-labs/policies/members/hduoc2003.md

 ### If You Want to Hear, I Could Tell You

-- Watching film
+- Music (I like something oldschool)
-- Learn something new
+- Things I regret
 - Money, money, money

 ### In a Rainy Day, You Could Make Me Smile By